seanmor5/tpuserve/README.md

 # tpuserve: Experimenting with Cloud TPU VMs as Model Servers

 Google Cloud TPUs are designed for throughput - they work well for situations that benefit from massive parallelization and when precision isn't necessarily a concern, such as when training large neural networks.
 They are not designed to perform well in situations where low-latency at small batch sizes is important.
-Despite this, I wanted to see how Cloud TPU VMs would perform as platforms for model serving.
+Hosting models on Cloud TPU VMs is almost certainly a bad idea.
+It's still fun to experiment though, and `libtpu` means we can implement a model server with minimal dependencies.

-I am working on a free hosted version for those without access to Cloud TPU VMs who want to mess around with serving their models.
+I am working on a free hosted version for those without access to Cloud TPU VMs who want to mess around with serving their Nx / JAX / TensorFlow models.

 ## Building and Running